-- Norfolk Southern's EBITDA margin: We currently forecast Norfolk Southern's EBITDA margin to increase from 39.1% in 2012 to 41% by the end of the Trefis forecast period.
-We expect the EBITDA margin to decline in 2013 on account of negative mix in price caused by growth in low RPU businesses.
+- Norfolk Southern's EBITDA margin: We currently forecast Norfolk Southern's EBITDA margin to increase from 43% in 2016 to 51%, by the end of the Trefis forecast period, driven by the company's productivity improvement initiatives.

-There could be a downside of approximately 10% to the Trefis price estimate if margin growth as a result of productivity improvement is below expectations due to lower than expected economic growth and the EBITDA margin declines to 36% by the end of the Trefis forecast period as opposed to 51% in our base case forecast.
+There could be an downside of roughly 4% to the Trefis price estimate if margin growth as a result of productivity improvement is below expectations and margins improve to only 49% by the end of the Trefis forecast period as opposed to 51% in our base case forecast.

 For additional details, select a driver above or select a division from the interactive Trefis split for Norfolk Southern at the top of the page.

-Norfolk Southern Corporation is the leading railroad network in the Eastern United States, engaged primarily in the rail transportation of raw materials, intermediate products, and finished goods.
-Goods are primarily transported in the Southeast, East, and Midwest US and via interchange services with rail carriers, to and from the rest of the United States.
+Norfolk Southern Corporation is one of the largest railroad companies in the Eastern United States, engaged primarily in the rail transportation of raw materials, intermediate products, and finished goods.
+Goods are primarily transported in the Southeast, East, and Midwest US, and via interchange services with rail carriers, to and from the rest of the United States.
 Norfolk Southern also transports overseas freight through several Atlantic and Gulf Coast ports.

 Its principal subsidiary, Norfolk Southern Railway Company

-We believe the Coal Freight and Intermodal Freight divisions are the most valuable divisions and contribute nearly half of the Norfolk Southern's total value.
+We believe the Intermodal freight and Chemicals freight divisions are the most valuable divisions and account for more than 40% of Norfolk Southern's total value.
 The key factors responsible for this are: